jbakse/site_builder/content/strategy/index.md

 1. Draw about 75% of the points as trees and 25% as snowmen.
 2. Make sure the points don't switch between trees and snowmen every frame.
-3. Each `draw()` move the snowmen a random step left, up, right, or down.
+3. For each `draw()` move the snowmen a random step left, up, right, or down.
    {continue}

 /::